Noxx-7/Noxx-7/README.md

          height="45"
          width="45" />, I'm Rahul Sharma</h1>
 <h5 align="center">
-A 3rd-year student pursuing Bachelors in Computer science studies with a specialization of Software, from CGU bhubaneswar.
+I am a 5th sem student pursuing Bachelors in Computer science studies with a specialization of Software, from CGU bhubaneswar.
 I am a Tech enthusiast, Web-Android developer,Freelancer and a part-time Youtuber.
+I love to play around with algorithms & data structures with a knack of Android Development as well, currently I'm sharpening my grip over Java Full-stack development.
+I am looking forward to a challenging and growth oriented career that could help me enhance and administer my technical skills for providing solutions to real life problems in a dynamic and versatile workplace.
 </h5>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Noxx-7&label=Profile%20views&color=0e75b6&style=flat" alt="Noxx-7" /> </p>
 <p>